ChelsieSalome/Linux-Ass1/README.md

 * `import`:to import a new SSH public key into your DigitalOcean account.

- * `wedKEY`:the name of the key we created in ***Section 1, step #3***.
+ * `wedKEYY`:the name of the key we created in ***Section 1, step #3***.

-* `--public-key-file ~/.ssh/wedKEY.pub`: to specify the file path of the SSH public key we want to import.
-In this case, it points to the public key file named wedKEY.pub located in the .ssh directory of the user's home directory.
+* `--public-key-file ~/.ssh/wedKEYY.pub`: to specify the file path of the SSH public key we want to import.
+In this case, it points to the public key file named wedKEYY.pub located in the .ssh directory of the user's home directory.